nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 The  `deposit`  method is not declared as throwing an  `IllegalArgumentException`.
 The same is true for all other unchecked exceptions.
 If a method throws an unchecked exception, the keyword `throws` is not required in the method declaration (but you still have to use`throw`!)

 ### When to throw an exception?
-As you can see, technically, throwing an exception is a rather straightforward task.
+Technically, throwing an exception is a rather straightforward task.
 But the question is, when do you need to do this?
-The answer is that it is not always obvious.
+The answer is not always obvious.

 The common practice is to throw an exception when and only when the method preconditions are broken, that is when it cannot be performed under the current conditions.

-There are different cases where you would want to throw an exception.
 Imagine a method that parses the input string in the dd-MM-yyyy format to get a month.
 Here, if the string is invalid, the method throws an  `InvalidArgumentException`.
 Another example is reading a non-existing file that will lead to a  `FileNotFoundException`.

-After some time of practice, identifying situations where you need an exception will become an easier task for you.
 It is recommended to throw exceptions that are most relevant (specific) to the problem: it is better to throw an object of `InvalidArgumentException`  than the base `Exception`  class.

-Another question is how to choose between checked and unchecked exceptions?
-There is a short guideline.
-If a client can reasonably be expected to recover from an exception, make it a checked exception.
-If a client cannot do anything to recover, make it an unchecked exception.

 ### How to handle an exception
 After a line of code throws an exception, the Java runtime system attempts to find a suitable handler for it.
-Such a handler can be located in the same method where the exception occurred or in the calling method.
+Such a handler can be located in the same method where the exception occurred or in the calling methods (up to the main method).
 As soon as a suitable handler is found and executed, the exception is considered as handled and the program runs normally.

 Technically, an exception can be handled in the method where it occurs or in the calling method.
 The best approach to handle an exception is to do it in a method that has sufficient information to make the correct decision based on this exception.